lifelong-learning-systems/l2metrics/evaluation/README.md

   --no-save-plots       Save scenario and STE plots -S, --do-save         Save metrics outputs
-  --no-save             Do not save metrics outputs -C, --do-save-config  Save L2Metrics settings to JSON file --no-save-config      Do not save L2Metrics settings to JSON file
+  --no-save             Do not save metrics outputs -C, --do-save-settings  Save L2Metrics settings to JSON file --no-save-settings      Do not save L2Metrics settings to JSON file
 ```

 **Note**: Valid values for the performance measure input argument are determined by the `metrics_columns` dictionary in `logger_info.json`.